twitter-archive/torch-twrl/README.md

 [Here is a useful table of the environments](https://github.com/openai/gym/wiki/Table-of-environments), with details on the different variables that may help to configure agents appropriately.

-Continuous Integration:
+Testing details:
 -----------------------

-CI is accomplished by building with [Travis](https://travis-ci.com/twitter/torch-twrl).
+Continuous integration is accomplished by building with [Travis](https://travis-ci.com/twitter/torch-twrl).
 Testing is done with LUAJIT21, LUA51 and LUA52 with compilers gcc and clang.

+Tests are defined in the /tests directory with separate basic unit tests set and a Gym integration test set.

 Known Issues:
 -------------